apify/actor-whitepaper/README.md

 ### Push results to dataset

-Save larger results to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
+Larger results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
 When an actor starts, by default it is associated with a newly-created empty dataset.
-The user can override this and specify another dataset when running the actor.
+The user can override it and specify another dataset when running the actor.

 Note that Datasets can optionally be equipped with schema that ensures only certain kinds of objects are stored in them.
-See [Output schema](TODO) bellow for more details.
+See [Dataset schema](#dataset-schema) bellow for more details.

 #### Node.js